MicrosoftDocs/learn/learn-pr/azure/aks-optimize-compute-costs/includes/6-resource-quota-azure-policy.md

 #### Policy parameters

 Policies require you to configure the business rules that apply to each specific policy.
-Not all policies have the same business rules, and therefore each policy has different parameters that may apply.
+Not all policies have the same business rules, and that's why each policy has different parameters that may apply.

 For example, the *Ensure container CPU and memory resource limits do not exceed the specified limits in Kubernetes cluster* policy, requires you to set three parameters.